 How Credit Card Processing Works “Infographic”

-A step by step explanation
+A step-by-step explanation

 Credit card processing allows you to accept different types of payment.
 As a business owner or manager, it’s beneficial to understand how credit card processing works.